smokeballdev/api-docs/docs/documentation/5-Searching.md

 ### 1. Overview

-Some endpoints will have a query parameter called `Search (array[string])` which allows you to specify multiple search terms.
+Some endpoints will have a query parameter called `search` _(array[[string]])_ which allows you to specify multiple search terms.
 These terms will be combined using an **AND** operator.
 At the moment, there is no support for other logical operators.

 In the Swagger documentation for an endpoint that supports searching, the description will detail what fields can be searched: